 It seems I have revisited many places this year which I really don’t mind since it’s been years since I last visited them.
 I’m always interested to see what has developed and retracing back my routes sure brings back fond memories in different places.
 When I had the chance to go back to Kota Kinabalu, I knew I didn’t want to miss that opportunity as it was my first destination out of the country.

-“From southern Palawan, it only takes about two hours by speedboat to the Northern tip of Sabah” I remember one of our host tell us delightedly.
+“From southern Palawan, it only takes about two hours by speedboat to Northern tip of Sabah” I remember one of our host tell us delightedly.
 The Philippines is so close to Sabah that there is so much similarity in terms of culture and tradition.
 A large part of the inhabitants were trickled down from the southern archipelago of Mindanao when land bridges still exist explaining the prevalent resemblance from the traditions, clothing and even the language.
 In fact, the word “Sabah” for Malaysians, also refers to the same type of banana we call in the Philippines.
-In our visit to the Mari Mari Cultural Village, a village in Kota Kinabalu showcasing 5 of the 32 ethnic groups populating Sabah, we got a good portrait of each tribes, showing the distinctness of their character.
+In our visit to the Mari Mari Cultural Village, a village in Kota Kinabalu showcasing 5 of the 32 ethnic groups populating Sabah we get a good portrait of each tribes, showing the distinctness of their character.

 “There is sea walking?
 I haven’t tried that yet!”
 I excitedly told my companions when I saw it in our itinerary.
 We were off to the Borneo Reef World, a pontoon just off the Pulau Sapi and Pulau Gaya, within the Tunku Abdul Rahman Park area.
 What’s a pontoon?
 It’s a floating barge, used as docking support for boats and even sea planes.
 The Borneo Reef World Pontoon however is a new reef activity pontoon (months only since opening 3rd quarter of 2012) that aims to offer visitors a slew of water activities that showcases the richness of Kota Kinabalu’s marine life.